rust-lang/rust-forge/src/chat/zulip/triagebot.md

 ## Major Changes

 A major change is an issue that will have a big impact on users.
-(TODO: improve description)
+See [this page on the MCP process](../../compiler/mcp.md) for detailed explanations.

 The compiler team uses the major change process, which requires:
  * An issue